 Summary

 Data flows relevant to local government decision-making, such as local administrative records, surveys, geospatial data, and sensor data, as well as federal, state, and social media data sources, are ubiquitous.
 Local government decision-making based on these data are instrumental to increasing efficiency and improving outcomes.
 Despite the enormous potential, many local governments lack the general knowledge or technical and analytical expertise to utilize these data sources to inform their decision-making process.
-While many issues that are the perview of local government (e.g. educational attainment, opioid addiction, disconnected youth, poverty, homelessness), many policy decisions end up being informed by anecdotes rather than data-derived evidence.
+While many issues that are the purview of local government (e.g. educational attainment, opioid addiction, disconnected youth, poverty, homelessness), many policy decisions end up being informed by anecdotes rather than data-derived evidence.

 To enhance their capacity, we are working directly with local governments to provide experience in using local, state, federal, and other data sources, and in working collaboratively with issue-area researchers, to support a data-driven model of governance.
 This capacity building effort is presently being achieved through the development and deployment, and collaborative use with the community of, a set of data science processes and supporting technological platforms.
-Capacity is being gained by participating communites as they work collaboratively with issue-area researchers through the processes necessary to prepare these data for use in the decision-making process.
+Capacity is being gained by participating communities as they work collaboratively with issue-area researchers through the processes necessary to prepare these data for use in the decision-making process.

 The development of a more formalized, scalable, portable, and inter-jurisdictionally secure version of these processes and platforms and piloting it across Virginia and Iowa is the focus of this proposal.
 This new comprehensive framework of secure data science processes and platforms will mediate access to data and data tools, adhere to necessary data privacy and security constraints, and, as it is deployed and used to build capacity in multiple communities, allow for the creation of a loosely federated data infrastructure across an entire state.